 Oliver Art Center

-The Oliver Art Center has a new exhibit scheduled to open this week: “Make Mine Abstract!”
+The Oliver Art Center has a new exhibit: “Make Mine Abstract!”
 They’ve provided a virtual tour through this brand new exhibit.

 Grand Rapids African American Museum & Archives

 GRAAMA has a wealth of educational resources available on their website for you or your student to dig through.
 You’ll find podcasts, downloadable articles, and even a virtual library.

 Great Lakes Shipwreck Museum